Medically reviewed by Drugs.com. Last updated on Oct 24, 2020.

 Concerns related to adverse effects:

-• Adrenal suppression: May cause hypercorticism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
+• Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.
 Withdrawal and discontinuation of a corticosteroid should be done slowly and carefully.
 Particular care is required when patients are transferred from systemic corticosteroids to inhaled products or corticosteroids with lower systemic effect due to possible adrenal insufficiency or withdrawal from steroids, including an increase in allergic symptoms.
-Patients receiving >20 mg per day of prednisone (or equivalent) may be most susceptible.
+Adult patients receiving >20 mg per day of prednisone (or equivalent) may be most susceptible.
 Fatalities have occurred due to adrenal insufficiency in asthmatic patients during and after transfer from systemic corticosteroids to aerosol steroids; aerosol steroids do not provide the systemic steroid needed to treat patients having trauma, surgery, or infections.

 • Anaphylactoid reactions: Rare cases of anaphylactoid reactions have been observed in patients receiving corticosteroids.

 • Immunosuppression: Prolonged use of corticosteroids may increase the incidence of secondary infection, mask acute infection (including fungal infections), prolong or exacerbate viral infections, or limit response to killed or inactivated vaccines.
 Exposure to chickenpox or measles should be avoided; corticosteroids should not be used to treat ocular herpes simplex.
 Corticosteroids should not be used for cerebral malaria, fungal infections, viral hepatitis.
-Close observation is required in patients with latent tuberculosis and/or TB reactivity; restrict use in active TB (only fulminating or disseminated TB in conjunction with antituberculosis treatment).
+Close observation is required in patients with latent tuberculosis and/or tuberculosis (TB) reactivity; restrict use in active TB (only fulminating or disseminated TB in conjunction with antituberculosis treatment).
 Amebiasis should be ruled out in any patient with recent travel to tropic climates or unexplained diarrhea prior to initiation of corticosteroids.
 Use with extreme caution in patients with Strongyloides infections; hyperinfection, dissemination and fatalities have occurred.

 • Kaposi sarcoma: Prolonged treatment with corticosteroids has been associated with the development of Kaposi sarcoma (case reports); if noted, discontinuation of therapy should be considered (Goedert 2002).